maximeblouin/maximeblouin/README.md

-# Computational finance portfolio and code collection
+# My portfolio and code collection in Computational finance

 I'm making my implementations public.
 Some of them are on GitHub.
 The others are on my personal website www.maximeblouin.com.